Why the Emotional Recovery Home is Essential

 My grandmother’s home has been a refuge to so many in Thibodaux - a French word meaning bold and brave.
 It was where the weight of the world seemed lighter, where the warmth of her sweet potato pies filled the air, and where her big-hearted gestures—like turning her living room into a cozy sleeping space for all the grandkids—provided a sense of security and belonging.
 It was within these walls that I first felt what it meant to truly heal, emotionally and spiritually.

 That is the essence of the Emotional Recovery Home.
-This space is a Wellspring for Women, a space to come to rest and feel restored mentally, emotionally, and physically as we recover from overwhelm, burnout, and trauma of all kinds.
-This is a sacred space, one where women can feel supported and nourished, just as I did at my grandmother’s side.
+This space is a Wellspring for Women, a space to come to rest and feel restored spiritually, mentally, emotionally, and physically as the body remembers what the land has always known: restoration happens in safety, in slowness, and together. just as I did at my grandmother’s side.

 A safe space for